samiux/samiux.github.io/pi-hole_unbound.md

 http://<pi-hole ip address>/admin
 ```
 e.g. http://192.168.68.210/admin

+Make sure use the password given after the installation to login.

 Go to Settings --> DNS (expert mode) --> Respond only on interface eth1 (enabled)